Report on Probability A

-Report on Probability A is a science fiction novel by Brian Aldiss.
-The novel was completed in 1962 but was rejected by publishers in the United Kingdom, France and the United States and was eventually published in 1967 in New Worlds, which described it as "perhaps his most brilliant work to date".
-The novel has also been described as an antinovel and is a seminal work in the British New Wave of experimental science fiction that began appearing in New Worlds following the appointment of Michael Moorcock as editor in 1964.
+Report on Probability A is a science fiction novel by British writer Brian Aldiss.
+The novel was completed in 1962 and published in 1967 in the British magazine New Worlds after first being rejected by publishers in the United Kingdom, France and the United States.
+Report on Probability A has been described as an antinovel.
+It is a seminal work in the British New Wave of experimental science fiction that began appearing in New Worlds following the appointment of Michael Moorcock as editor in 1964.
 A revised and extended version was published by Faber and Faber in 1968 and Doubleday in 1969.
+New Worlds described it as "perhaps [Aldiss'] most brilliant work to date".

 According to Aldiss, the idea for the novel came from the Heisenberg uncertainty principle and its corollary that "observation alters what is observed".
-Taking this as his starting point, Aldiss "sat down to construct a fiction in which everything was observation within observation, and no ultimate reference point existed".
-The novel also incorporates several related concepts in quantum physics, notably the many-worlds interpretation and different frames of reference, and its philosophical theme is indicated in the epigram, which quotes Goethe:
+Aldiss, taking this as his starting point, "sat down to construct a fiction in which everything was observation within observation, and no ultimate reference point existed".
+The novel incorporates several related concepts in quantum physics, notably the many-worlds interpretation and different frames of reference. and its philosophical theme is indicated in the epigram, which quotes Goethe:

 Do not, I beg you, look for anything behind phenomena.
 They are themselves their own lesson.

-The novel has been compared to the work of Samuel Beckett, Jorge Luis Borges, Flann O'Brien and Alain Robbe-Grillet though its reception by readers has been polarised, with some railing against it and others hailing it as a cult classic.
-The novel is eloquently summarised by Paul Di Filippo who wrote that "an infinite regress of cosmic voyeurs seems to center around an enigmatic painting, as the French nouveau roman movement invades science fiction".